Using LINQ Queries

 Class model used in this article

 In the examples, we will use a data structure that represents information about books, their authors, and publishers.
-The class diagram for that kind of data structure is shown on the figure below:Book
+The class diagram for that kind of data structure is shown on the figure below:Book has information about ISBN, price, number of pages,

 publication date, and title.
 Also, it has a reference to a publisher, and a reference to